nwae/mex/README.md

 # mex (Match EXpression)

-Human Level Description of extracting parameters from sentence WITHOUT ugly and technical overkill of regular expression syntax.
+Human Level Description of extracting parameters from sentence without regular expression syntax.

 Higher Level Abstraction to ```re.match()``` to extract parameters.

-NEVER allow user to specify their own regex, this is the idea of mex abstraction or simplification - always keep it simple, support a new var type if needed.
+Never allow user to specify their own regex, this is the idea of mex abstraction or simplification - always keep it simple, support a new var type if needed.